MinghuiChen43/awesome-deep-phenomena/README.md

   - N. Joseph Tatro, Pin-Yu Chen, Payel Das, Igor Melnyk, Prasanna Sattigeri, Rongjie Lai. *NeurIPS 2020*
   - Key Word: Mode Connectivity; Neuron Alignment; Adversarial Training.
   - <details><summary>Digest</summary> We propose a more general framework to investigate the effect of symmetry on landscape connectivity by accounting for the weight permutations of the networks being connected.
 To approximate the optimal permutation, we introduce an inexpensive heuristic referred to as neuron alignment.
 Neuron alignment promotes similarity between the distribution of intermediate activations of models along the curve.

+- Benign Overfitting and Noisy Features. [[paper]](https://arxiv.org/abs/2008.02901)
+  - Zhu Li, Weijie Su, Dino Sejdinovic.
+  - Key Word: Benign Overfitting; Random Feature Approximation; Deep Double Descent.
+  - <details><summary>Digest</summary> We examine the conditions under which Benign Overfitting occurs in the random feature (RF) models, i.e. in a two-layer neural network with fixed first layer weights.
+We adopt a new view of random feature and show that benign overfitting arises due to the noise which resides in such features (the noise may already be present in the data and propagate to the features or it may be added by the user to the features directly) and plays an important implicit regularization role in the phenomenon.

 - How benign is benign overfitting? [[paper]](https://arxiv.org/abs/2007.04028)
   - Amartya Sanyal, Puneet K Dokania, Varun Kanade, Philip H.S.
 Torr. *ICLR 2021*